MiKatt/openSTARS/README.md

 1. approximately as described in Peterson & Ver Hoef, 2014: STARS: An ARCGIS Toolset Used to Calculate the Spatial Information Needed to Fit Spatial Statistical Models to Stream Network Data.
 J. Stat.
 Softw., 56 (2).
 2. exactly by intersecting the catchment of each point with raster maps;

-For the approximate calculation, first attributes must be intersected with the sub-catchments of the stream segments and then they are calculated for each site based on the distance ratio of the point.
+For the approximate calculation, first attributes must be intersected with the sub-catchments of the stream segments and then they are assigned to each site based on the distance ratio of the point.
 Note that the sub-catchment area 'H2OArea' for each stream segment is calculated automatically in calc_edges.

 ```r